 How to Fix Window Tint That Is Peeling

 Do not worry if you have never dealt with this issue before because it might seem like a complicated problem upon first analysis.
-However, once you understand its causes and effects, fixing peeling window tint is simpler and inexpensive than replacing your exterior windows.
+However, once you understand its causes and effects, fixing peeling window tint is simple and inexpensive compared to replacing your exterior windows.
 It just requires some time on your part to ensure that all excess adhesive has been removed from behind each tint.
-Today I am going to discuss a process on how to fix window tint that is peeling.
-So let us get started.
+Today I am going to discuss a process on how to fix window tint that is peeling .
+So, let us get started.

 Why Use Tint in Car Windows?